Polymer/old-docs-site/app/2.0/docs/about_20.md

 bower install --save PolymerElements/paper-button#2.0-preview
 ```

-Note that all of the `2.0-preview` branches are active development branches and may break at any
+Note that some of the `2.0-preview` branches are subject to change due to bug fixes.
-time.

 ### Upgrade an existing project {#upgrading}